egore/libldt3/README.md

 LDT is short for "Labor Daten Transfer", a data format to exchange data with laboratories in Germany.
 As this is a format only used in Germany, the rest of this file will be in German.

-Dieser Parser wurde auf Basis der LDT 3.0.3 Spezifikation entwickelt.
+Diese Bibliothek wurde auf Basis der LDT 3.0.3 Spezifikation entwickelt.
 Die Spezifikation wurde von <ftp://ftp.kbv.de/ita-update/Labor/LDT3.0/EXT_ITA_VGEX_LDT%203_0_3_Gesamtdokument.pdf> bezogen.

 # Verwendung